 Punish bad days.
 Reset progress.
 Guilt by design.

-An operating system for the ADHD brain.
+A daily planner for the ADHD brain.
 Not another to-do list.

 Schedule Intelligence